Apply to our Grant

 What if there is no tax on the website for the item I want?

-Sales tax is required for all purchases made in Washington State, even if it is not added on the vendor’s website.
-This requirement is non-negotiable
+Sales tax is required for all purchases shipped to Washington State, even if it is not added on the vendor’s website.
+This requirement is non-negotiable .

 How long does it take to get a grant?